 Depending on the size of your household you may need to adjust the size.
 For example, a 2-person household needs bins that are 20 inches (50 cm) wide and 16 inches (40 cm) across.
 If 4 persons live together you’ll need roughly double the area, which translates to about 30 x 20 inches (70 by 60 cm).

 In all cases, the bins should be at least 8 inches (20 cm) deep.
 And now for the handywork!

 This is how your apartment composter should be set up

-- Ground floor (at the very bottom): a bin that will recover the compost juice.
+This is the ground floor (at the very bottom).
+It’s a bin that will recover liquid compost juice.
 Nothing to do here.

-- 1st floor: a bin with tiny holes that are too small for worms to pass through.
-This will catch the ready-use compost.
+This bin has tiny holes that are too small for worms to pass through.
+It will catch the ready-to-use compost.

-- 4th floor: a bin with the bottom removed that will serve to increase the capacity of your tower (except if the 4th bin is already much deeper than the other ones).
+For this bin, the entire bottom is removed so that it can serve to increase the capacity of your tower (except if the 3rd bin is already much deeper than the other ones).

 Additionally, remember to close the top bin with a lid with a couple small holes drilled into it, because worms prefer working in the dark.
 If you found Styrofoam bins for this, you can also paint your apartment composter with dark paint to block out the light.

 - add a few leaves and twigs, as well as wet newspaper mixed in with soil: the “bedding”.

 - After that, add the worms: 1 lbs for a 2-person apartment composter, and around 3 lbs for a 4-person apartment composter.

 - At this point, don’t yet add your waste, since your worms must first settle in for a while.